 This study has several limitations.
-First, we evaluate the performance of DrugAgent on three case study tasks.
-However, these tasks are not suffi-284 cient for a comprehensive evaluation, and there is a need for more extensive benchmarks to assess machine learning programming tasks in drug discovery settings.
-Second, although DrugAgent can generate solutions comparable to human baselines, it is still limited to classic state-of-the-art 290 baselines rather than the latest cutting-edge methods.
-Advancing agent capabilities in this domain 292 will require significant research efforts.
-Third, the current documentation for DrugAgent is relatively basic and could be expanded in the future to cover additional aspects of the drug discovery process.
-296 Lastly, the agent framework has the potential to incorporate a 'human-in-the-loop' approach, which would enhance its usability for scientists working on real-world drug discovery tasks.
+First, we evaluate the performance of DrugAgent on three case 301 study tasks.
+However, these tasks are not suffi-302 cient for a comprehensive evaluation, and there 303 is a need for more extensive benchmarks to assess machine learning programming tasks in drug discovery settings.
+Second, although DrugAgent can generate solutions comparable to human base-307 lines, it is still limited to classic state-of-the-art baselines rather than the latest cutting-edge methods.
+Advancing agent capabilities in this domain 310 will require significant research efforts.
+Third, the 311 current documentation for DrugAgent is relatively basic and could be expanded in the future to cover additional aspects of the drug discovery process.
+314 Lastly, the agent framework has the potential to in-315 corporate a 'human-in-the-loop' approach, which 316 would enhance its usability for scientists working on real-world drug discovery tasks.

-Ethics Statement
+319 Ethics Statement

-We do not foresee any immediate ethical or societal concerns arising from our work.
-However, we acknowledge that, due to challenges like hallucination, the current version of DrugAgent is not yet ready for direct deployment in the drug discovery pipeline.
-For instance, errors such as fabricating 307 results could lead to inaccurate predictions, which might waste resources in the wet lab verification 309 process or misguide the drug discovery direction.
-310 As a result, further safety checks and human over-311 sight are essential.
-Moreover, as AI agents advance, there is potential for them to replace human engi-313 314 neers in ML programming tasks within drug discovery.
-This highlights the need for human workers to 315 learn how to effectively collaborate with the agent and understand its underlying implementation.
-By fostering this collaboration, AI can enhance and complement professional expertise rather than re-319 place it.
-320
+We do not foresee any immediate ethical or soci-320 etal concerns arising from our work.
+However, we 321 322 acknowledge that, due to challenges like hallucination, the current version of DrugAgent is not yet ready for direct deployment in the drug discovery 324 pipeline.
+For instance, errors such as fabricating results could lead to inaccurate predictions, which might waste resources in the wet lab verification process or misguide the drug discovery direction.
+328 As a result, further safety checks and human oversight are essential.
+Moreover, as AI agents advance, there is potential for them to replace human engineers in ML programming tasks within drug discov-332 ery.
+This highlights the need for human workers to learn how to effectively collaborate with the agent 334 and understand its underlying implementation.
+By fostering this collaboration, AI can enhance and 336 complement professional expertise rather than re-337 place it.